 Tips for giving constructive feedback

-Feedback is a valuable gift that you can give to your organisation to help them inform important decisions.
+Feedback is a valuable gift that you can give to your organization to help them inform important decisions.
 Giving feedback is a skill, and like all skills, it takes practice to get it right.
 How you phrase your feedback can impact whether it gets actioned.

 Here are some helpful tips to consider when framing your feedback.